bbcam76/Cost-Benifit-Tracking-System/README.md

 # Cost Benefit Tracking System
+---

-A Python-based application for tracking costs and benefits of projects or initiatives.
+A Application for tracking costs and benefits of projects or initiatives.
 Designed for teams to analyze financial feasibility and ROI.

 ---
 ![image1](CBTS1.jpg)